Suzi216/bookstore/README.md

 # BOOKSTORE

 >The Bookstore is a website similar to the "Awesome Books" website built in the previous project that display a list of your books.
-The used can perform some actions like add, select or remove books from list.
+The user can perform some actions like add, select or remove books from list.

 ## Built With